claudio4/Uptime-Robot-Telegram-hook/README.md

 }
 ```

-Now add the contact to your machines.
+Now add the contact to your monitors.

 ### 7. Start your hook
 Now you only need run the next command.